NCAR/xdev/campaigns/workflows.md

 be used in a single step.
-For example, during the *Search & Discovery* phase, the scientist might use a combination of web searching to find the larger dataset or collection, and then move to a Jupyter Notebook to make queries of the larger dataset to produce subsets).
+For example, during the *Search & Discovery* phase, the scientist might use a combination of web searching to find the larger dataset or collection, and then move to a Jupyter Notebook to make queries of the larger dataset to produce subsets.
 It is not critical that a *single platform* be emphasized or prioritized, but making it easier and more productive for the scientist is critical.
 That could mean reducing the number of platforms the scientist must use, but it could also mean making multiple